Caching Enum.ToString to improve performance

 _ = value.ToString(); // 👈 we'll improve this one!

-All of the following implementation allows to write the following code:
+Each of the following implementations lets you write the following code:

 C#